proclaimforum/vscode-proclaimscript-language/README.md

 ## Known Issues

 * Overlap of IF ELSE autocompletion with C/C++ makes writing IF ELSE blocks a little clunky

+## TODO
+* Code folding for WHILE DO loop structures
+* theme/colouring to match Proclaim editor when VSCode theme is white background
+* more snippets for sample keywords, much like the Proclaim Maths Editor dropdown
+* Intellisense / autocomplete for inline help for keywords

 ## Release Notes